SecondSon1/hse_mini_course/README.md

 ----

-Run `docker-compose up` to deploy the app.
+Run `docker compose up` to deploy the app.
 Default port for grpc server is 6969.